root670/Starch/README.md

 ## Notes

 * Currently everything is run as root on the installed system.
 A locked down user will be used in the future.
 * Terminal can be accessed by holding `Alt` and pressing `F2` through `F7`.
+* IO boards for pads and/or lights (PIUIO, P4IO, LitBoard, MiniMaid, etc.) aren't supported out-of-the-box.
+If you're able to get any IO boards (PIUIO, P4IO, LitBoard, MiniMaid, etc.) working with Starch, please let me know and I'll look into adding support for it in the installation script.
+* If using in an SD cabinet with a CRT monitor, you'll need to create a custom X config script similar to how ITG does.

 ## Disclaimer

-This has been tested in VirtualBox and on my own desktop, but **not in a dedicated cabinet**.
-It lacks support for stage IO or light IO boards as I don't have access to these for testing.
-If you are able to get any sort of IO working (PIUIO, P4IO, etc.), please let me know and I'll look into adding support for it in the installation script.
-If using with a CRT monitor in an SD cabinet, you will need to create a custom X config script similar to how ITG does.
+**Use at your own risk!** This has been tested in VirtualBox and on my own desktop, but **not in an actual cabinet**.